 Comprehensive Analytics for Batteries and the Environment

-Our researchers take a close look at the entire value creation chain of the battery: from the raw materials, cell production, formation and cyclisation to post-mortem examinations and recycling and second-life approaches.
+Our researchers take a close look at the entire supply chain of the battery: from the raw materials, cell production, formation and cyclization to post-mortem examinations and recycling and second-life approaches.
 In addition, the researchers study the impact which batteries have on the animate and inanimate environment, providing data for toxicological assessments – for example, with regard to work safety.
 Another focus of the team lies on the mechanistic elucidation of processes inside the battery.

 By carrying out thoroughly comprehensive analyses, our researchers gain in-depth knowledge which they use as a basis for making significant improvements not only to the performance and lifetime of these electrochemical storage devices, but also to their safety and sustainability.